luiz-matias/luiz-matias/README.md

 I'm currently based in Brazil and interested in continuing to evolve as a developer by helping companies create and maintain high-scale apps with international impact, regardless of location.

-I'm open to considering remote or sponsored visa opportunities in Europe and North America.
+I'm open to considering sponsored visa opportunities in Europe and North America.
 Let's get in contact!

 <br>